padeir0/guira/prototype/readme.md

 ### Intrinsic Forms

 ```
-function form let if  begin
+function form let if case begin
-quote    or   and import
+quote    or   and help
-help
 ```

 ### Intrinsic Values